Weapons (soundtrack): Reception

 Tim Grierson of Screen International wrote "A rattling score, courtesy of Cregger and his co-composers Ryan Holladay and Hays Holladay, hints at an unseen horror".
 Filmtracks wrote "In the end, Weapons is a dismal score with no highlights."
 David Rooney of The Hollywood Reporter called it "a gut-churning score by brothers Ryan and Hays Holladay and Cregger that covers a wide tonal range while building an unsettling soundscape."
 Bhavna Agarwal of India Today wrote "the score by Ryan and Hays Holladay adds layers to the madness."

 Ben of Soundtrack Universe wrote "Weapons is perhaps a score best experienced within its film first and then venture over to the album to extract specific cues that caught ones attention."
 Amber T. of Fangoria called it a "thumping, killer score from Ryan and Hays Holladay".
 Amy Nicholson of Los Angeles Times wrote "The retro needle-drops by George Harrison and Percy Sledge give the film its own style, as does the fantastic main musical theme (by Hays Holladay, Ryan Holladay and Cregger) that’s a harmony of harp, piano and rattling bones."
 Peter Debruge of Variety described it "a score that makes your bones vibrate".

 Additional music

 The opening sequence of the film features the song "Beware of Darkness" by George Harrison and the end credits feature the song "Under the Porch" by MGMT.

+"The Dark End of the Street" by Dan Penn and Chips Moman is also used during the scenes where Justine and Paul meet up at the bar.